JCMariani/JCMariani.github.io/_posts/2025-01-07-processingFC.md

 # FC model

-The model of FC is detailed in <a href="https://JCMariani.github.io/2024-07-27-FC.html">another page of this website</a>.
+The model of FC is detailed in [another page of this website](http://jcmariani.github.io/principleFC.html).
 I summarize here the different steps of the reasoning behind the metric.

 1. The brain is a complex network of neurons which acts as integrator of information that propagates along axons and dendrite
     - This network possess scaling properties which allow to identify more or less homogeneous regions